State change via one-dimensional scattering in quantum mechanics: Convergence of numerical method

 \section{Convergence of numerical method}

-Here we demonstrate that the numerical method presented to solve (\ref{22}) exhibits second-order convergence with respect to simultaneous refinement in the truncation order $T$ and the number of mesh points $N$.
-We arbitrarily fix $Lk_0=20$ and $g=80$, so that $\epsilon=\mathcal{O}(10)$, and compute the set of probabilities of all possible outcomes $p_n$ for $T=10,20,\dots 100$.
-We relate $N$ to $T$ via $N=2T$.
+Here we demonstrate that the numerical method presented to solve (\ref{22}) exhibits second-order convergence with respect to simultaneous refinement in the truncation order $n_{\text{T}}$ and the number of mesh points $N$.
+We arbitrarily fix $Lk_0=20$ and $\epsilon=4$, thus assigning a moderate interaction strength, and compute the set of probabilities of all possible outcomes $p_n$ for $n_{\text{T}}=10,20,\dots 100$.
+We relate $N$ to $n_{\text{T}}$ via $N=2n_{\text{T}}$.
 We then plot the quantity

-against $T$ on a log-log plot in Fig. \ref{fig:convergence}.
+against $n_{\text{T}}$ on a log-log plot in Fig. \ref{fig:convergence}(a).
 The slope of the line is $-2.08$, which confirms second-order convergence of the numerical method.